orestis-kaplan/Apple-Old-Page/README.md

 # Apple-Old-Page

-* The concept of this project is to make good use of 'background' property in lots of sections
+* The concept of this project is to make good use of `background` property in lots of sections

 ## Contributors